-Each year I take time to review what has happened during the year and to look forward to predict what is in store for real estate.
-Below are my predictions for the 2018 real estate market, based on data that was available at the time this was written.
+At the end of each year I review what has happened and then I look forward to predict what’s in store for the upcoming real estate market.
+Below are my predictions for 2019 based on data that was available as of December 15, 2018.